Last Updated on May 30, 2025 by Dave Schoenbeck

 I recently had the opportunity to attend a speech by Brian Tracy, a legendary thought leader and writer in the business world.
-He is a renowned speaker and is recognized as one of the top personal success authorities in the world today.
+He is a renowned speaker and is recognized as one of the world’s top personal success authorities today.

-Mr. Tracy had a lot of great tips to share about how to improve your productivity at work and recommendations that would be useful for any business owner to keep in mind.
+Mr. Tracy had a wealth of valuable tips to share about improving productivity at work, as well as recommendations that any business owner would find helpful to keep in mind.

 Here are my takeaways from Brian Tracy’s speech and how you can put them to work for your business starting today.